 Crawling consists of search engines exploring web pages and analyzing their content.

 An essential aspect of crawling is the crawl budget, which is the amount of time and resources that search engines can and want to spend on crawling your site.
 Search engines have limited crawling capabilities and can only crawl a portion of pages on a website.
-Read more about optimizing your crawl budget.
+Read more about crawl budget optimization.

-During indexing, Google evaluates the pages and adds them to the index – a database of all web pages that Google knows about.
+During indexing, Google evaluates the pages and adds them to the index – a database of all web pages that Google can use to generate search results.
 This stage also consists of rendering, which helps Google see the pages’ layout and content.
 The information Google gathers about a page helps it decide how to show it in search results.

 But, just because Google can find and crawl your page, doesn’t mean it will be indexed.